Hezbollah armed strength: Formation

 Suicide attacks gave way to "sophisticated, coordinated, and timed attacks" and short, quick ambushes.
-In May 1987, Hezbollah began to coordinate infantry and artillery as combined arms and "improved their capability to attack Israeli helicopters, and demonstrated improvements in extracting wounded from the battlefield."
-The group moved from squad-sized attacks around 1986 to platoon- and company-sized attacks by spring 1987, and launched a simultaneous attack on multiple targets in September 1987.
-The party's attacks in the late 1980s became better planned and developed in complexity, especially in involving supporting fire.
+In May 1987, Hezbollah began to coordinate infantry and artillery as combined arms, and "improved their capability to attack Israeli helicopters, and demonstrated improvements in extracting wounded from the battlefield."
+Hezbollah moved from squad-sized attacks around 1986 to platoon- and company-sized attacks by spring 1987, and launched a simultaneous attack on multiple targets in September 1987.

+Hezbollah's attacks in the late 1980s became better planned and developed in complexity, especially in involving supporting fire.
 Hezbollah removed most mid-level commanders in the late 1980s, delegating their authority to local commanders, which improved both operational performance and security.
-The organization trimmed its ranks of loosely affiliated reservists and also switched its tactics to IEDs, ambushes, and indirect fire.
-Originally Hezbollah was just one of several militias fighting the Israelis, but by 1985 it was preeminent and by the late 1980s it was clearly dominant.
+Hezbollah trimmed its ranks of loosely affiliated reservists and switched its tactics to IEDs, ambushes, and indirect fire.
+Originally, Hezbollah was just one of several militias fighting the Israelis, but by 1985 it was preeminent.
+By the late 1980s, it was clearly dominant.

-In May 1988, after years of rivalry and clashes, Hezbollah waged a brief but intense war with Amal for control of Beirut's southern suburbs, which at the time contained about one-quarter of the country's population.
-As Amal was allied with Syria, Hezbollah also clashed with the Syrian Army troops occupying Lebanon at that time.
+In May 1988, after years of rivalry and clashes, Hezbollah waged a brief but intense war with Amal for control of Beirut's southern suburbs, which at the time contained about one-quarter of Lebanon's population.
+As Amal was allied with Syria, Hezbollah clashed with the Syrian Army troops occupying Lebanon at that time.
 Hezbollah won in the streetfighting and escalated to targeted assassinations and encouraging defections, forcing Amal to seek Syrian mediation.
 Amal and Hezbollah have remained begrudging allies ever since.

-Although Hezbollah prevailed militarily, they soon imposed harsh Sharia law on their territory, such as banning coffee and unveiled women, and lost the hearts and minds of their people.
+After Hezbollah prevailed militarily, they soon imposed harsh Sharia law on their territory, such as banning coffee and unveiled women, and lost the hearts and minds of their people.
 Most Lebanese are not Shiite, and even most of Lebanon's Shiites do not want to live in an Islamic state.
 Support for Hezbollah is much higher than support for hardline Shiite religious rule.

-Faced with declining public support and collapsing tourism, Hezbollah was forced to abandon its rhetoric of an Islamic republic and enter Lebanese politics in 1992.
-Since this event, Hezbollah has been "Libanising" and becoming more integrated into Lebanese society.
+Faced with declining public support and collapsing tourism, Hezbollah was forced to abandon its rhetoric of an Islamic republic and entered Lebanese politics in 1992.
 Later efforts by Hezbollah to create social institutions, rebuild homes destroyed by the fighting, and bring sewage, jobs, and electricity to Shiite areas were critical for building public support.
-1989 saw the Taif Accord end the Lebanese Civil War and allowed Hezbollah to intensify its military efforts against the IDF.
+In 1989, the Taif Accord ended the Lebanese Civil War, and allowed Hezbollah to intensify its military efforts against the IDF.